3-Fermion topological quantum computation

 In this work we present an approach to TQC for more general anyon theories based on the Walker--Wang models~\cite{walker20123+}.
 This provides a rich class of spin-lattice models in three-dimensions whose boundaries can naturally be used to topologically encode quantum information.
 The two-dimensional boundary phases of Walker--Wang models accommodate a richer set of possibilities than stand-alone two-dimensional topological phases realized by commuting projector codes~\cite{von2013three,burnell2013exactly}.
 The Walker--Wang construction prescribes a Hamiltonian for a given input (degenerate) anyon theory, whose ground-states can be interpreted as a superposition over all valid worldlines of the underlying anyons.
-Focusing on a particular instance of the Walker--Wang model based on the 3-Fermion anyon theory (\textbf{3F} theory)~\cite{rowell2009classification,bombin2009interacting,bombin2012universal}, we show that that the associated ground states can be utilised for fault-tolerant measurement-based quantum computation (MBQC)~\cite{raussendorf2001one,raussendorf2003measurement,van2006universal} via a scheme based on the braiding and fusion of lattice defects constructed from the symmetries of the underlying anyon theory.
-The Walker--Wang MBQC paradigm that we introduce provides a general framework for finding resource states for computation.
+Focusing on a particular instance of the Walker--Wang model~\cite{burnell2013exactly} based on the 3-Fermion anyon theory (\textbf{3F} theory)~\cite{rowell2009classification,teo2015theory,bombin2009interacting,bombin2012universal}, we show that that the associated ground states can be utilised for fault-tolerant MBQC~\cite{raussendorf2001one,raussendorf2003measurement,van2006universal,Rau06,TopoClusterComp,Raussendorf07,brown2020universal} via a scheme based on the braiding and fusion of lattice defects constructed from the symmetries of the underlying anyon theory.
+The resource states required for the computation can be prepared with a Clifford circuit acting on a 2D grid with only nearest-neighbour interactions, and thus the architectural requirements for this approach are qualitatively similar to that of the widely pursued surface code schemes.
+The Walker--Wang MBQC paradigm that we introduce provides a general framework for finding fault-tolerant resource states for universal computation.